pltrees/abcboost/README.md

 `python3 -m pip install pybind11`

-To compile the single-thread version on Linux:
+To compile the single-thread version on Linux (not Mac):
 ```
 cd python/linux
 bash compile_py.sh
 ```
 After the compilation, a shared library `abcboost.so` is generated.

+Analogously, there are two folders for Mac: `python/mac_m1`, `python/mac_x86`.

+For windows, we provide the shared (python3.10) library `abcboost.pyd` under `python/windows`.

 Make sure `abcboost.so` is in the current directory.
 Paste the following code in a `python3` interactive shell: